 1. Prepare the starter culture

-If you have a juicer, mix the starter culture with freshly pressed celery juice.
-Otherwise, just follow the instruction on the package (using water).
+If you have a juicer, mix the starter culture with fresh celery juice.
+Otherwise, follow the instruction on the package (using water).

-Let the juice sit while shredding the vegetables.
-Celery juice adds a nice flavor when fermented and also helps protects the veggies.
+Let the juice sit while shredding the veggies. celery juice adds a nice flavour and helps protect the vegetables.

 2. Shred the cabbage